worldwewant/.github/profile/README.md

-# White Ribbon Alliance code for NLU and dashboards
+# World We Want code for NLU and dashboards

 This GitHub account contains all code to train and deploy dashboards.